Woody Harrelson and Justin Theroux tackle Watergate in White House PlumbersMay 3 | 4 min read

 Starring Pedro Pascal (The Mandalorian) and Bella Ramsey (Game of Thrones) as the two leads Joel and Ellie, the apocalyptic drama mixes horror with emotional personal stories.
 You’ll be hiding behind your sofa in one scene and sobbing uncontrollably the next.

-Here are some surprising facts about the HBO series – which you can stream weekly on Sky Atlantic with NOW from Monday 16 January – that you might not know…
+Here are some surprising facts about the HBO series – which you can stream weekly on Sky Atlantic with NOW – that you might not know…

 1. Pedro Pascal and Bella Ramsey have starred in a HBO smash hit together before